 - Loosely cover the mouth and nose with your fingers spread.
 It reflects some of the moisture back.

-Breathing and relaxation techniques are instrumental in helping you get through labor.
+Breathing and relaxation techniques are instrumental in helping you get through labour.
 Your doctor or midwife can also help you in learning, refining and practising them.

 Also Read: A Guide to the Lamaze Method of Childbirth